szstonelee/gointernal/scheduler.md

 If the task is blocked for I/O of networking, Go runtime applies epoll/IOCP(IO Completion Port) for the task.
 So the network-blocked Goroutine will be taken care by the [Net Poller](https://morsmachine.dk/netpoller). i.e. The network-blocked task will be moved out of the LRQ at the point of time.
 And the current thread will go on with other tasks in the LRQ.
 The specific thread of Net Poller will deal with the blocking task.

 If the task is blocked for I/O of disk in Linux, the thread will be blocked.
 But Go runtime knows that.
-So a new thread will take over the current LPQ.
+So a new thread (probabally an idle thread) will take over the current LRQ.
 The blocked thread with the blocked task will wait to finish, i.e. until unblocked.
-After the blocked disk call finishs, the Goroutine will return to the LPQ, and the unused thread can return to the thread pool or be destroyed.
+After the blocked disk call finishs, the Goroutine will return to the LRQ, and the unused thread can return to the idle thread pool or be destroyed (usually no destroy).
 [There is a proposal for an improvement for this strategy if you want to dive deeper](http://pages.cs.wisc.edu/~riccardo/assets/diskio.pdf).

-Again, a thread running in the core, for current LRQ, never block in Go.
+Again, a thread running in the cpu core, for current LRQ, never block in Go.

 The I/O for disk is so special in Linux because regular file descriptor are always blocked device.